Wild Thorns: Themes

 Conflicting perceptions of masculinity is another major theme.
 Usama believes that man should not be passive but violently struggle against the occupation.
-In the end, Usama’s militancy ultimately leads to martyrdom, the highest display of masculinity to a nationalist.
+In the end, Usama's militancy ultimately leads to martyrdom, the highest display of masculinity to a nationalist.
 Male characters with family responsibilities like Adil, Zuhdi, and Abu Saber define manhood in terms of their ability to provide.
-The youngest major character Basil believes he transitions from adolescence to manhood through his time in prison.
-He is congratulated on his first night in jail with the Arabic saying “السجن للرجال”, that translates “Prison is for men.”
-His inmates even dub him Abu al Izz or “father of glory” for his resistance.
+The youngest major character, Basil, believes he transitions from adolescence to manhood through his time in prison.
+He is congratulated on his first night in jail with the Arabic saying "السجن للرجال" that translates to "Prison is for men."
+His inmates even dub him Abu al Izz, or "father of glory", for his resistance.
 Through these characters, Khalifeh demonstrates that these performances of masculinity are incompatible.
 Zuhdi especially demonstrates that it is impossible to provide and participate in armed national struggle.
 In this way, navigating masculinity under the pressures of the occupation is nonproductive and can only yield dilemmas.

 Critical reception

 Yehya Yakhlif criticized the novel for having a negative portrayal of the role of armed resistance and freedom fighters.
-Similarly, in an interview between Emile Habibi and Sahar Khalifeh, Habibi argues that the novel blames the victim and whitewashes the occupiers since he believes she does not emphasize the horrible working conditions of Palestinians in Israel.
+Similarly, in an interview between Emile Habibi and Sahar Khalifeh, Habibi argues that the novel blames the victim and whitewashes the occupiers, since he believes she does not emphasize the horrible working conditions of Palestinians in Israel.
 He also criticizes her for keeping her own personal stances ambiguous.
 However, Khalifeh defends her novel by arguing that the poor working conditions and the class disparity in the West Bank is the reality that forces lower class Palestinians to find work elsewhere in the first place, and she believes that this issue must be faced and taken seriously for change to be possible.

 The novel has also received positive reviews.
 Fadia Faqir, writing for Third World Quarterly, has praised the novel for its realistic portrayal of life in the West Bank which evoke emotion in the reader.
-Faqir believes that Khalifeh is achieves this by her inclusion of details and events like Israel's demolition of Palestinian homes and the community's reaction to it.
+Faqir believes that Khalifeh achieves this by her inclusion of details and events like Israel's demolition of Palestinian homes and the community's reaction to it.
 In an article for Modern Language Quarterly, Bashir Abu Manneh also praises Khalifeh for being critical of the politics of the Palestinian struggle and argues that her novel is aiming towards emancipation via working-class solidarity and truth.